© Dec 2006 Paul Cooijmans

 The things just said on pattern recognition and reasoning apply to all three of the ability types discussed below: verbal, numerical and spatial.

 Verbal ability can be seen as the application of pattern recognition and reasoning - so, of g - in the field of language.
-For at least thousands of generations, as good as every single human has been exposed to language from the very first to the very last moment of its life.
+For at least thousands of generations, as good as every single human has been exposed to language from the very first to the very last moment of one's life.
 As a result, verbal ability has become the broadest component of intelligence, with the greatest spread over the intelligence spectrum (even deeply retarded persons can learn language) and the highest loading on g.
 A wide spread in an ability allows much room to correlate with other abilities, and as g loadings are derived from correlations, a wide spread may after many generations result in a high loading, provided that ability offers an evolutionary advantage.

 And, number series have become a problem as one can easily find solutions to many of them on the Internet due to criminal activities of a few regrettable specimens.
 This is a pity, because number series are sublime problems for pattern recognition.
 And contrary to what some think, they have little or no mathematical bias in the sense of required learnt skill.

 The application of pattern recognition and reasoning to spatial and visual matters.
 The essence of spatial ability is the mental rotation of objects.
-It tends to have somewhat less g loading than verbal and numerical ability, possibly not because it is less important, but because it has a higher threshold in g and therefore is mastered by a smaller group with a smaller spread over the spectrum, leaving less room to correlate as a result of "restriction of range".
+It tends to have somewhat less g loading than have verbal and numerical ability, possibly not because it is less important, but because it has a higher threshold in g and therefore is mastered by a more elite group with a smaller spread over the spectrum, leaving less room to correlate as a result of "restriction of range".

-Something to watch for when creating spatial problems is that some types of them can be solved, or in certain cases can ONLY be solved, through learnt mathematical skill rather than pure spatial insight, which is less desirable for the reason already given above: learnt skill has no g loading.
+Something to watch out for when creating spatial problems is that some types of them can be solved, or in certain cases can only be solved, through learnt mathematical skill rather than pure spatial insight, which is less desirable for the reason already given above: learnt skill has no g loading.
 This is again the phenomenon of trying to extend reasoning beyond the point where it maxes out, and then unfortunately entering the realm of learnt skill, of existing formalized method.

 These three ability types intercorrelate positively because they are all applications, in different fields, of the same: pattern recognition and reasoning.
 The correlations are however imperfect, leaving room for individual profiles over these fields.
 To get insight into one's profile it will usually be needed to take a number of tests of different nature.
 This is so because a single test, to be able to give a reliable profile, would have to be so large and comprehensive that almost no one would choose to take it.
 Candidates unfortunately have a preference for one-sided tests that allow them to focus on their strongest point.
 This popularity of one-sidedness is a problem in itself, and I am inclined to think all high-range tests should best consist of a mixture of item types, to force people out of this laziness.
-Note that a test containing a mixture of item types need not per se yield a profile, as the number of items per type is normally too low for sufficient reliability per type.
+Note that a test containing a mixture of item types need not necessarily yield a profile, as the number of items per type is normally too low for sufficient reliability per type.

 For most candidates, the differences between their levels in verbal, numerical and spatial ability are not very great (which is equivalent to saying the ability types intercorrelate positively).
-For a smaller group they do differ much, and such uneven profiles often mean trouble, are indicative of psychiatric or neurological disorders.
+For a smaller group they do differ much, and such uneven profiles are often indicative of psychiatric or neurological disorders.
 A mistake sometimes made by individuals with uneven profiles is to say "I have an uneven aptitude profile so the concept of general intelligence does not apply to me, and I should only be judged by my score on my strongest ability type".

 But of course the concept of g applies to everyone; there is no reason to excuse those with uneven profiles.
 After all, they are responsible for the intercorrelations between abilities just as well as those with even profiles.
 Without the uneven profiles, all abilities would intercorrelate perfectly, and all g factor loadings would be 1.
 Judging uneven profiles by their strongest side would mean an inflation of high intelligence and an abandoning of the concept of g.
 The best indicator of intelligence is an overall score over different ability types, even for those with uneven profiles.
 Their existence in no way reduces the meaning of g.